ghoshausc/FreeAPI-Chatbot/README.md

 #### Note that OpenAI key is not free.

+##### Data file originally downloaded from Kaggle : [https://www.kaggle.com/datasets/johnsonmoon/traffic-collision-data-from-2010-to-present
+](url)

+##### A subset of the data has been uploaded here, please use the full dataset for better results.

 #### Please use python >3.9 to run this.
 Follow the steps below :

 1. Create a conda environment : ```conda create --name=myenv python=3.10```/```python -m venv myenv python=3.10```